 The Stony Acres lodge is available free to campus organizations for meetings, workshops and other programs.
-For more information and reservations, email Stony Acres at mconstantine@esu.edu or call 570-422-3334 or 570-223-8316.
 More information is also available on the Stony Acres website.

 Student Government

 The Student Government Association consists of elected student officials and represents the student body in issues related to campus life.
 Senators from each class serve on committees concerned with academic affairs, social activities, clubs and organizations, student rights and responsibilities, etc.